Inrixia/FimDark/README.md

 # Inrixia.github.io
 A Dark Theme

+Important:Make sure you have tampermonkey installed on your browser to use these.

 This is just a dark theme for Fim and a Banner that lets people set their own images.